benelan/dotfiles/README.md

 Use the [githubusercontent link](https://raw.githubusercontent.com/benelan/dotfiles/master/.dotfiles/scripts/dotfiles.init.sh) if the one above dies.
 The script will backup any conflicting files to `~/.dotfiles-backup`.
 It will setup a bare git repo to make syncing changes much easier.
 Read [this tutorial](https://www.atlassian.com/git/tutorials/dotfiles) for more info.
 A common alternative is managing dotfiles with symlinks (e.g. GNU stow), but in my experience that can get messy.

-An [alias](.dotfiles/shell/aliases.sh) `dot`, which works like `git`, allows you to manage dotfiles from any directory on a machine.
+A [`dot`](.dotfiles/bin/dot) script, which works like `git`, allows you to manage dotfiles from any directory on a machine.
 It hides untracked files, so you will need to manually add files before they show up in the status/diff.
 A typical workflow for adding a new configuration to the repo is:

 ```sh
 dot add .config/xyz/config.yml